 The advantages of speaking with an attorney who is also a physician are enormous.
 Deborah Maliver knows what medical professionals are supposed to do, and common mistakes that lead to further injury and illness.
 Pennsylvania courts actually require that a doctor review any medical malpractice case for merit before it can proceed.

-Attorney Deborah Maliver is board-certified in internal medicine and also has an extensive network of consulting physicians whose support and expert testimony has made the decisive difference time and again for our clients.
+Attorney Deborah Maliver is board-certified in internal medicine and also has an extensive network of consulting physicians whose support and expert testimony have made the decisive difference time and again for our clients.
 An attorney who specializes in medical malpractice will understand you and your case best.